getify/Functional-Light-JS/manuscript/ch2.md

 We're skipping the `x` parameter by simply omitting it.
 Or we could specify an `x` argument if we cared to, even if we listed it after `y` in the object literal.
 The call-site is no longer cluttered by ordered-placeholders like `undefined` to skip a parameter.

-Named arguments are much more flexible, and attractive from a readability perspective, especially when the function in question can take 3, 4, or more inputs.
+Named arguments are much more flexible, and attractive from a readability perspective, especially when the function in question can take three, four, or more inputs.

 **Tip:** If this style of function arguments seems useful or interesting to you, check out coverage of my "FPO" library in Appendix C.